-Buying a home in South Bay & Palos Verdes
+Looking to buy a new home in South Bay & Palos Verdes?
+Larissa Rubijevsky can help.

-I like to provide buyers with an outline of the whole deal so they'll know exactly what to expect.
+I like to furnish buyers with an overview of the entire deal so they understand exactly what they can expect.

-Below are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

 Step 1 – Get ready to purchase

-When you start your search, you'll want to assemble an outline of items you want, get a plan of what neighborhoods and school districts you want to live in, and start working on your budget.
+It's likely that you'll want to make a list of items you want, get a plan of what neighborhoods you want to live in, and begin working on your budget.

 Step 2 – Talk to a real estate agent in South Bay & Palos Verdes

-We'll discuss neighborhoods, school districts in the South Bay & Palos Verdes area, the mortgage industry, and any additional economic factors that could affect your buying decision today or in the future.
+We'll discuss neighborhoods, schools in the South Bay & Palos Verdes area, the mortgage and housing industries, and any other economic factors that could potentially affect your buying decision today or in the future.

-There are some excellent mortgage professionals in South Bay & Palos Verdes, and I work with a lot of them, so you can rest assured that you're in great hands.
+There are some very good mortgage professionals in South Bay & Palos Verdes, and I partner with a lot of them, so you can rest assured that you're in great hands.

-They'll help you determine which type of loan is best for you, as well as help you get qualified.
+They can help you decide which type of loan is best for you, as well as help you get approved.

-Following our initial meeting, I'll start searching for houses on the market that best suit you.
+After we meet, I'll start searching for available homes on the market that are a great fit for you.

-I'll preview many of the homes and exclude the bad ones, and then we'll set up appointments to view the houses whenever it's convenient for you.
+I'll get a sneak peek of many of the houses and ignore the bad ones, and then we'll schedule appointments to view the houses at a time that's convenient for you.

-When we tour the houses, I'll call attention to positive features, as well as bad ones.
-And I'll ask you about things you like and dislike.
+As we view the houses, I'll identify good features, as well as bad ones.
+I'll also ask you about things you like and don't like.

-As a rule, buyers change their list of must-haves as we view houses and some things become more important than others.
+It's pretty common for buyers to amend their list of must-haves as we view homes and some items become more necessary than others.

-If that happens, I'll search the listings another time and trim it down to the home you've been dreaming about.
+If that's the situation, I'll look through all the listings again and trim it down to the house you've been dreaming about.

-My knowledge of the South Bay & Palos Verdes home market is an imperative agent in your home search.
-I'm conscious of all the neighborhoods and school districts, and I will communicate what areas are "hot" and demand immediate action and some that are "cold" and allow for careful examination.
+An agent's awareness of the South Bay & Palos Verdes housing market is an essential element in your home search.
+And I can assure you I'm conscious of all the neighborhoods and schools, and I can communicate which neighborhoods are "hot" and call for immediate action and some that are "cold" and allow for thoughtful examination.

-As we view houses, I'll let you know when the seller's list price has room for negotiation and when I trust the house is "priced to sell."
+When we view homes, I'll let you know when the list price has room for bargaining and when I think the house is "priced to sell."

-If it seems like they don't know everything, just call me at or e-mail me at , and I'll be happy to answer your questions.
-My understanding of the market will keep you a step ahead throughout the entire deal.
+If things don't add up, call me at or e-mail me at , and I'd be glad to answer any questions you may have.
+My market expertise will help you stay a step ahead through the entire deal.

-Step 5 – Find the home you've been looking for
+Step 5 – Find the house you've been waiting for

-We'll find your dream home in the South Bay & Palos Verdes area, and when we do, I'll carefully develop your purchase offer.
+We'll find your dream home in the South Bay & Palos Verdes area, and when that happens, I'll carefully develop your purchase offer.
 The offer will be tailored keeping your needs in mind and the home, including a lot of contingencies.
-A few examples are getting financing, finishing the home inspection, and a clean title.
+A few examples are getting financing, completing the inspection, and a clean title.

-When turning in your purchase offer, you'll likely want to submit "earnest money."
-This is a cash deposit given to the home seller to secure an offer to buy the property, and it's most often applied to the cost of closing.
-If the offer is accepted, we should close about 30 to 60 days afterward.
-This allows ample time for your mortgage financing.
+When we send in your offer, you'll need to present "earnest money."
+This is a cash deposit submitted to the seller to secure the offer to buy the property, and it's typically put towards the closing costs.
+If the seller accepts the offer, we should close on the property within 30 to 60 days afterward.
+This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate the deal

-Most deals aren't closed on the initial offer, and it's really common to receive a counter offer.
-But don't let this intimidate you.
-We'll talk over whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and move on.
+Most contracts don't close on the initial offer, and it's widely common to receive a counter offer.
+But don't let it alarm you.
+We'll talk about whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

 We'll also work within your financing constraints.
-And when it's all said and done, we'll put together a contract that's best for you.
+And when it's all said and done, we'll create a deal that is best for you.

-This shouldn't take very long at all if you're pre-approved, but you'll need to stay in close contact with your lender.
+This won't take very long at all if you're already pre-qualified, but you'll want to stay in close contact with your lender.

-And I'll care for all the property information your lender needs to close the loan.
+And I'll take care of all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of getting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.

-This estimate is formed from the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a narrow range of accuracy.
-I'll analyze the estimate and let you know if it all looks permissible.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy.
+I'll go over the estimate and let you know if it all looks permissible.

-Then it's time to close on your house.
-This will most often occur at a title company or escrow office and should be a smooth and stress-free occasion.
+Then we'll close on your home.
+This will likely take place at a title company or escrow office and will likely be a smooth and easygoing affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, be sure to contact me at or e-mail me at .
+And if you need anything, make sure you contact me at or e-mail me at .